Before You Apply

 -

-Merch (Zine) Writers will produce one work based on the Dragon Age Tarot theme.
-The piece will vary from approximately 1000 words to 2000 words depending on zine space and layout.
+Zine Writers will produce one work based on the theme.
+The piece will vary from approximately 1000 words to 2000 words depending on zine space.
+Zine writers may also voluntarily write for comics produced by Zine Artists.

 -